-- Membranes used to flash (strip) walls, parapets or other edges shall be reinforced with polyester or a composite scrim, but in any event must conform to the membrane requirements found in 9.2.1 Composition, Thickness and Selection. - 2.
-Some membranes may be susceptible to damage from bird droppings, pet urine, chemical contamination (oils, solvents or any discharge from a mechanical unit).
+- Membranes used to flash (strip) walls, parapets or other edges shall be reinforced with polyester or a composite scrim, but in any event must conform to the membrane requirements found in 9.2.1 Composition, Thickness and Selection. - 2) Some membranes may be susceptible to damage from bird droppings, pet urine, chemical contamination (oils, solvents or any discharge from a mechanical unit).
 The Design Authority is strongly urged to consider these issues in light of the overall Project design, consult with the membrane manufacturer for guidance, and provide adequate membrane protection when it is necessary.
-See also 14 THE ROOF as a PLATFORM. - 3.
-Liquid membranes used as a membrane flashing, or to terminate sheet membrane flashing, must be a fleece-reinforced 2-part liquid flashing system. - 4.
-Metal flashings incorporated into roof perimeters and walls must conform to the materials and fabrication standards found in 13.2 Materials. - 5.
-When cant edges are specified, - 1. wood cants must be fabricated from any wood species other than hemlock. - 2. fibre cants must be manufactured from non-combustible materials.
+See also 14 THE ROOF as a PLATFORM. - 3) Liquid membranes used as a membrane flashing, or to terminate sheet membrane flashing, must be a fleece-reinforced 2-part liquid flashing system. - 4) When cant edges are specified, they must be fabricated from wood.